beoliver/spec-extended/README.md

   (println "the else branch"))
 ```

-In the above example we composed a spec *on the fly* and treated it as a post condition. `(rand-int 100)` is computed, and if the resulting value is `spec/valid?` with respect to `::even` the *then* branch is executed.
+In the above example `(rand-int 100)` is computed, and if the resulting value is `spec/valid?` with respect to the composed spec `(s/and even? ::gt-than-fifty)` the *then* branch is executed.
+In a similar fashion there is a `when-let`.

 ```clojure